rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/metadata/show-metadata.rst

 The ``metadata`` property shows user-defined metadata associated with this server.
-:ref:`set_metadata` shows how you can create or delete metadata.
+:ref:`set-metadata` shows how you can create or delete metadata.

 Some metadata are set by Rackspace and not available to be changed by the user; generally these fields are used by automation and